Workshop | Introduction to Education for Sustainability

 Become inspired and hopeful about contributing to the shift toward a sustainable future through education

-Day one of this two day interactive session is designed to increase participants’ awareness, knowledge, and understanding of the core concepts, content, and habits of mind that characterize Sustainability and Education for Sustainability (EfS).
+DAY 1 is designed to increase participants’ awareness, knowledge, and understanding of the core concepts, content, and habits of mind that characterize Sustainability and Education for Sustainability (EfS).

-On day two, we will go deeper with EfS standards and performance indicators, and begin an informal EfS curriculum alignment process.
+DAY 2 we will go deeper with EfS standards and performance indicators, and begin an informal EfS curriculum alignment process.
 We will map participants’ findings to determine where EfS content, skills and attitudes are aligned to existing curriculum in order to determine where to conduct the strengths assessment and/or embed EfS into units of study.

-Is this another “add on”?
 Where am I going to get the time?